When is the festival?

 Where can I stay?

-We are also offering camping in partnership with Coal Tubin’.
+We will also offer camping in partnership with Coal Tubin’.

 Is the festival handicapped-accessible?

 Yes!
-We value our patrons with mobility issues and do our best to accommodate in every way we can.
+We value our patrons with mobility issues and do our best to accommodate.
 Peoples Natural Gas Park has sidewalks and paved surfaces, and the entire festival footprint is flat and relatively compact.
 Wheelchair-accessible portable toilets are available on the grounds.
+Mobility devices such as wheelchairs, medical scooters, walkers, canes, etc. are welcome at the festival, and seating is available at each of the stages.

 For wheelchair-using VIP Pass holders: in the VIP Lounge (located in one part of the Community Foundation Oilhouse), there is a wheelchair lift that provides accessibility to the upper level of structure where the VIP bar is located, and the restrooms include handicapped-accessible stalls.